2018 Year-In-Review: 10 Craziest Stories Of The Year

-(CBS Local)– 2018 was a crazy year!
+(CBS)– It’s no surprise that 2018 was a crazy year, because we actually lived it!
 While every year features ridiculous and wacky stories, this year deserves its own category.
 People started eating Tide Pods, Starbucks was caught serving a drink with blood and a pet monkey attacked its owner.

 In honor of the end of 2018 and the start of 2019, here are the top 10 craziest stories from our websites around the country.